Are you sweating your assets? : MAINTENANCE BEST PRACTICE (T.P.M.)

 Advanced asset care : In-your face Engineering.

-This course is designed to sit in-between the basic 5S workplace organisation techniques and the more resource-demanding Productive Maintenance approaches.
+This unit is designed to sit in-between the basic 5S workplace organisation techniques and the more resource-demanding Productive Maintenance approaches.

 It is designed to generate low cost/no cost improvement ideas generally based on visual management techniques.